abonillabeeche/cf-intro/README.md

     # Notice the resource consumption

-Remove the SUSECON image from the source code and re-deploy the App
+Remove the SUSECON image from the source code in your `frank-X` App and re-deploy it

     $ cf-example-sinatra> vi views/index.erb
     # Delete Line 23